pyeventsourcing/eventsourcing/README.md

 test()
 ```

-Add an interface that uses the application object.
-Add an index or an event
-log to discover aggregate IDs.
+Add interfaces that use applications.
+Add indexes or logs to discover aggregate IDs.

 See the [documentation](https://eventsourcing.readthedocs.io/)
 for more information.